anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Verify buddy account has access to the repositories

 Before you proceed, verify yourself.
-Log in into github/bitbucket with the buddy account.
+Log in into github/bitbucket with buddy account.
 Verify buddy account can see system, bootstrap and cluster repositories.

 ### Create Azure hosted service and deployment for the new farm